Sngrviv/CustomerService/RAG-work/README.md

 ## License

-This project is licensed under the [Your License] License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Django framework
 - Streamlit community
-- [Add any other acknowledgments]

 ## Contact

-[Your Name/Organization]
-[Contact Information]

----
-**Note**: Replace placeholders (texts in brackets) with your specific information.
+VIIT